 Other relevant roles (optional)

-Spending more time in product development workshops defining your product vision, goals, requirements, and key performance indicators (KPI’s), can save a lot of time on the backend, when a more thorough understanding of how the product delivers value to customers is necessary to expand your service or add new features.
+Investing additional time in product development workshops to define your product vision, goals, requirements, and key performance indicators (KPIs) can save a lot of time on the backend.
+A more thorough understanding of how the product delivers value to customers becomes necessary when expanding your service or adding new features.

-A rough schedule might be arranged like the following:
+A rough schedule might be arranged as follows:

 - Brainstorming: 3-4 working days before the workshop begins, organizer and participants communicate to solidify goals and agenda, prepare documents like a competition canvas, or conduct market research.